benhvt/mypkgr/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of mypkgr is to test how to developp an R package
+The goal of mypkgr is to test how to developp an R package during the ISPED summer school.

 ## Installation